Kris Jenner & Yolanda Hadid Are Sexy & Soaking Wet In ’80s-Inspired Photo Shoot

 Matriarchs @KrisJenner and @yolanda.hadid channel #Dynasty archenemies Alexis and Krystle Carrington in a hilarious send-up of the iconic ’80s soap opera.
 Tap the link in bio for more.
 Photography by @morellibrothers Styling by @joannahillman Hair by @clydehairgod Makeup by @patrickta (Hadid), @ash_kholm (Jenner) Manicures by @nailsbyemikudo

-“Of course, Joan Collins is really a total sweetheart,” Jenner said of her alter-ego for the shoot to the publication.
+“Of course, Joan Collins is really a total sweetheart,” Kris said of her alter-ego for the shoot to the publication.
 “I just texted her.
 I was like, ‘I’m dressed as you for a photoshoot.’
 And she said, ‘Send me a pic ASAP!’
 So I did.
 She got a kick out of the fact that I was going to be her.”

-Although through the power of makeup and the proper costuming, the women took on the roles of these iconic television divas, Hadid believes that the ways television shows during that time pitted female characters against one another would not work in today’s society.
+Through the power of makeup and the proper costuming, the women took on the roles of these iconic television divas, but Yolanda believes that the ways television shows during that time pitted female characters against one another would not work in today’s society.

-“Women need to support each other, not fight,” said the former star of The Real Housewives of Beverly Hills, to Bazaar of the Dynasty-era television altercations.
+“Women need to support each other, not fight,” said the former star of The Real Housewives of Beverly Hills to Bazaar.
 “I always tell my kids, ‘Be kind and acknowledge everybody around you.
 People might not remember your beautiful face, but they’ll remember your beautiful heart.'”

-You can see the other amazing back-in-time photos in the accompanying story in the publication.
+Fans can see the other amazing back-in-time photos in the accompanying story in the publication.

 The families are long-time friends.
 Kendall Jenner has worked on many fashion shows with Gigi and Bella Hadid and the families have even vacationed together.